 Living with Borderline Personality Disorder

-In the run up to a year since my diagnosis of Borderline Personality Disorder (BPD) was finalised, it is something that’s frequently been on my mind.
+In the run-up to a year since my diagnosis of Borderline Personality Disorder (BPD) was finalised, it is something that’s frequently been on my mind.
 I can honestly say it has been an absolute rollercoaster of a year, with more changes than I have ever experienced in one year before, and it’s all been pretty overwhelming.

 With the lifestyle changes I’ve had to make to take better care of my mental health, the life I was living a couple of years ago seems worlds away from where I’m at now.
 One year on, I would say that living with borderline personality disorder is definitely still something I wouldn’t wish on anyone, but I’m learning to live with it the best I can.

-Be aware, there may be some content relating to s*lf-harm, suic*de or extreme distress so if this may trigger you please continue with caution.
+Please be aware that this article may be some content relating to s*lf-harm, suic*de or extreme distress so if this may trigger you please continue with caution.

 Related Reading: Childhood Trauma, Spirituality and the Human Condition